Maintain healthy teeth and gums for life with these oral health tips.

 It is advisable to wear a mouth guard to safeguard your teeth and gums from the impact or injury caused by sports or contact activities.
 Many dental clinics provide custom-made mouth guards that comfortably fit your smile, ensuring that your teeth remain protected from harm.

 10. Avoid habits that are harmful to your teeth.

-Steer clear of tobacco and other substances that are harmful to your teeth, and try to break habits such as biting your nails or opening bottle caps with your teeth.
-If you have the habit of sucking your thumb, lip-biting, tongue-thrusting, or clenching your teeth, consult a dentist for treatment options.
+It's best to avoid tobacco and other harmful substances to protect your teeth.
+Additionally, try to avoid habits like biting your nails or using your teeth to open bottle caps.
+If you have a habit of sucking your thumb, biting your lip, thrusting your tongue, or clenching your teeth, it's a good idea to speak with a dentist about possible treatment options.peak with a dentist about possible treatment options.